Science Hill student receives surprise visit from brother serving overseas - NewsBreak

 “Absolute proud moment for a parent – see, I’m tearing up now,” she said.
 “It was an overwhelming response.”

-McDonald has five sons, and even as one spends nearly all of his time halfway around the world, she is amazed and grateful for the bond they share.‘Ultimately I am hoping that my life will be saved,’ Knoxville woman looking for blood stem cell donor
+McDonald has five sons, and even as one spends nearly all of his time halfway around the world, she is amazed and grateful for the bond they share.Fourth annual Hazzard Fest took place in Greene County

 “It is completely indescribable to know that you’ve got someone who is thousands of miles away and picks up the phone and calls and tells brothers ‘Great job.
 Good job on that cross country run, Garrett.
 You beat your time.
 Working on that seven-mile,'” she said.
 “It’s just one of those things that as a parent – you live for days like that.”